-Selection of Coolant
+Selection of Engine Coolant

-Use only the manufacturer's recommended coolant.
+Use only the manufacturer's recommended engine coolant (antifreeze).
 Refer to "Fluids, Lubricants, and Genuine Parts" in this section for the correct fluid type.

-- Mixing of coolants other than specified HOAT engine coolants, may result in engine damage and may decrease corrosion protection.
-If a non-HOAT coolant is introduced into the cooling system in an emergency, it should be replaced with the specified coolant as soon as possible. - Do not use plain water alone or alcohol-base engine coolant (antifreeze) products.
-Do not use additional rust inhibitors or antirust products, as they may not be compatible with the radiator engine coolant and may plug the radiator. - This vehicle has not been designed for use with Propylene Glycol based coolants.
-Use of Propylene Glycol based coolants is not recommended.
+- Mixing of engine coolant (antifreeze) other than specified HOAT engine coolant (antifreeze), may result in engine damage and may decrease corrosion protection.
+If a non-HOAT engine coolant (antifreeze) is introduced into the cooling system in an emergency, it should be replaced with the specified engine coolant (antifreeze) as soon as possible. - Do not use water alone or alcohol-based engine coolant (antifreeze) products.
+Do not use additional rust inhibitors or antirust products, as they may not be compatible with the radiator engine coolant and may plug the radiator.

-Adding Coolant
+• This vehicle has not been designed for use with Propylene Glycol based engine coolant (antifreeze).
+Use of Propylene Glycol based engine coolant (antifreeze) is not recommended.

-Your vehicle has been built with an improved engine coolant that allows extended maintenance intervals.
-This coolant can be used up to 5 Years or 100,000 miles (160 000 km) before replacement.
-To prevent reducing this extended maintenance period, it is important that you use the same coolant throughout the life of your vehicle.
-Please review these recommendations for using Hybrid Organic Additive Technology (HOAT) coolant.
+Adding Engine Coolant

-When adding coolant:
+Your vehicle has been built with an improved engine coolant (antifreeze) that allows extended maintenance intervals.
+This engine coolant (antifreeze) can be used up to five years or 102,000 miles (170 000 km) before replacement.
+To prevent reducing this extended maintenance period, it is important that you use the same engine coolant (antifreeze) throughout the life of your vehicle.
+Please review these recommendations for using Hybrid Organic Additive Technology (HOAT) engine coolant (antifreeze).

-- The manufacturer recommends using Mopar® Antifreeze/Coolant 5 Year/100,000 Mile Formula HOAT (Hybrid Organic Additive Technology). - Mix a minimum solution of 50% HOAT engine coolant and distilled water.
-Use higher concentrations (not to exceed 70%) if temperatures below -34°F (-37°C) are anticipated.
+When adding engine coolant (antifreeze):

-Use only high purity water such as distilled or deionized water when mixing the water/engine coolant solution.
+- The manufacturer recommends using MOPAR® Antifreeze/Coolant 5 Year/100,000 Mile Formula HOAT (Hybrid Organic Additive Technology). - Mix a minimum solution of 50% HOAT engine coolant (antifreeze) and distilled water.
+Use higher concentrations (not to exceed 70%) if temperatures below -34°F (-37°C) are anticipated. - Use only high purity water such as distilled or deionized water when mixing the water/engine coolant (antifreeze) solution.
 The use of lower quality water will reduce the amount of corrosion protection in the engine cooling system.